This tutorial should take approximately 20-30 minutes to complete.

 com.your-company.your-name:

-Now that you have a Notehub account you're ready to get started with the Notecard Simulator.
-If you haven't already, click the Simulate Notecard button within the in-browser terminal to allocate a new Notecard Simulator.
+Now that you have a Notehub account, you're ready to get started with the Notecard Simulator.
+If you haven't already, click the Simulate Notecard button within the in-browser terminal.

 To send your first request, copy and paste the following JSON into the in-browser terminal (click the COPY button below).